seolhalee/seolhalee.github.io/index.md

 I'm a master student in [City and Regional Planning at Georgia Institute of Technology](https://planning.gatech.edu/).
 At the nexus of human, technology, and physical space, I combine computational and qualitative methods to:
-- Measure **collective perceptions and behaviors** of people in cities using new sources of data
+- Capture **collective perceptions and behaviors** of people in cities using new sources of data, focusing on **social gaps and power dynamics** in cities
-- Answer the questions regarding **the social good and bad of digital technologies in how people learn, access, and experience physical space**
+- Answer the questions regarding **the social good and bad of digital media and technologies in how people learn, experience, and shape physical space**

 I'm currently part of [Friendly Cities Lab](http://friendlycities.gatech.edu/) at Georgia Tech, where I explore social flows and spatial behaviors to promote social health and joy in cities with a marvelous team.

 Before I joined the current program, I studied Civil & Environmental Engineering at Seoul National University in South Korea, with a minor in Geography.
-I focused on **inferring complex functionality and identity of places** and **assessing their experiential quality** (activity and perception) using both quantitative and qualitative methods.
+I focused on **recovering overlooked dimensions of experience in built environment** using both quantitative and qualitative methods.

-While pursuing academic enthusiasm, I worked in practice as a strategic designer/GIS analyst in an urban planning & design studio for 2 years, designing and implementing a variety of participatory planning processes.
+While pursuing academic enthusiasm, I worked in practice as a strategic designer/GIS analyst in an urban planning & design studio for 2 years, designing and implementing a variety of **participatory planning/design** projects

+Throughout my works, I pursue to find ways to embrace plurality of urban experiences in planning/design practices for better solidarity in cities.

 ---